-DP29: Noise, Air and Light Pollution addresses noise and states "The environment, including nationally designated environmental sites, nationally protected landscapes, areas of nature conservation or geological interest, wildlife habitats, and the quality of people's life will be protected from unacceptable levels of noise, light and air pollution by only permitting development where:
+DP29: Noise, Air and Light Pollution addresses noise and states "The environment, including nationally designated environmental sites, nationally protected landscapes, areas of nature conservation or geological interest, wildlife Table 21-20 outlines the embedded environmental measures considered to minimise noise effects. habitats, and the quality of people's life will be Section 21.8 provides guidance or protected from unacceptable levels of noise, light how noise has been assessed to and air pollution by only permitting development identify potential noise effects. where: Noise pollution: It is designed, located and controlled to minimise the impact of noise on health and quality of life, neighbouring properties and the surrounding area; If it is likely to generate significant levels of noise it incorporates appropriate noise attenuation measures.
+Noise sensitive development, such as residential,

-Noise pollution:

-- It is designed, located and controlled to minimise the impact of noise on health and quality of life, neighbouring properties and the surrounding area; - If it is likely to generate significant levels of noise it incorporates appropriate noise attenuation measures.